Sleep Inn Airport

 Phone: (806) 372-6200

 Fax: (806) 372-6242

 The Madame Queen is a prototype 2-10-2 locomotive that was constructed in 1930 for the Santa Fe Railroad.
 The locomotive has been on display to the public for over 50 years.
 At the time of its use, the Madame Queen was the premiere locomotive of its day.
 In order to continue the upkeep of the classic locomotive, The Santa Fe Locomotive Development Museum is getting its start and taking donations.
-More information about the donations is available at this website http://www.railroadartifactpreservationsociety.org/Donations.html
+It was also shown in the Mega Movers series of The History Channel.

 Residing on a 15-acre plot of forest land, the Amarillo Zoo allows guests to experience over 45 different species of animals, along with rare plant breeds.
 The zoo is constantly adding new animals, some of the most popular being the Bengal Tigers and Wallabies.
 The Amarillo Zoo is the perfect place for a fun family outing while on vacation.
-Admission to the zoo is free, although the zoo accepts (and depends on) donations.
+Admission to the zoo is free on Mondays.

 Featuring three roller-coasters, five water-slides and a number of rides for children, the Wonder Land Amusement Park has been entertaining visitors in Amarillo for close to 50 years.
 The family-friendly park also has bumper cars and a miniature golf course.
 For an affordable price, guests can purchase a ride pass for a full day of experiencing almost any attraction in the park (discounts are available for children with a height under "42).
 The Wonderland Amusement Park is the perfect place to have fun on a summer's day.
 Check website for seasonal hours.